Best Dog DNA Tests 2023: DNA My Dog vs Wisdom Panel vs Embark vs Orivet vs EasyDNA & More

 Alternative: Get A Dog DNA Test At Your Veterinarian’s Office

-If you’d rather have your veterinarian conduct your DNA test, you can check with your vet’s office to see if they offer the Royal Canin DNA test.
+If you’d rather have your veterinarian conduct a dog DNA test, you can check with your vet’s office to see if they offer the Royal Canin DNA test.
 With this test, your vet draws a small amount of blood and mails the sample to the lab, where they analyze your dog’s DNA.
-They determine your dog’s breed (out of 250 breeds) and do a health screening for more than 130 genetic mutations.
+They determine your dog’s breed (out of 250 breeds) and do a health screening for more than 130 genetic mutations, including MDR1 for drug sensitivity.
 Once your vet receives the results in two to three weeks, you can meet to discuss a health and wellness plan for your pup.

 We don’t have any information about whether this test is better than what you can do at home.
 We’ve read several comparisons that suggest that you will get a higher level of detail from our top at-home DNA pick than you will from the Royal Canin DNA test.
 Plus, it will likely require you to pay for a vet office visit and whatever the cost is for the test.